Purpose of Reserves:

 Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and Level 3 inputs are unobservable inputs for the asset or liability.

-No invesment property is held in the name of the Company.
+There is no immovable Property held in the name of Company.

-During the year there is no revaluation of Property, Plant & Equipment and compnay does not have any ROU assets.
+During the year there is no revaluation of Property, Plant & Equipment.

 There is no intangible assets as at the balance sheet date.

-There is no capital work in progress in the company as at balance sheet date.
+There is no capital work in progress in the company as on balance sheet date.

-There is no Intangible assets under development in the company as at balance sheet date.
+There is no Intangible assets under development in the company as on balance sheet date.

 No proceedings have been initiated or pending against the company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and the Rules made thereunder.